Jontem/jspm-react-karma-boilerplate/README.md

-# jspm-react-boilerplate
+# jspm-react-karma-boilerplate
-Simple boilerplate with jspm, system-js-hot-reloader, babel with es2015 and jsx
+Simple boilerplate with jspm, system-js-hot-reloader, karma, mocha, babel with es2015 and jsx